Donald Trump's War on Women

 BTW, it's amusing that Rudy Giuliani is now Trump's surrogate, defending him from accusations of sexual assault and other improprieties by scores of women, when in a 2000 "Mayor's Inner Circle" video, Giuliani in drag had his "breasts" schmoozed by The Donald, after which Giuliani slapped his face and called him a "dirty boy."
 Obviously, Giuliani was well aware of Trump's reputation for grabbing and groping women without bothering to ask for their permission!
 Trump's outrageous behavior was a running joke among alpha males in his circle.
 In 1993, fellow bad boy Howard Stern asked Trump directly: “So you treat women with respect?”
 Trump answered honestly: “No, I can’t say that either.”
 And hundreds of chauvinistic public statements and tweets by Trump confirm that he doesn't treat women with respect, or minorities, or anyone that he considers "weak" or "overweight" or "unattractive."

-(1) Ivana Trump, the first wife of Donald Trump, said that he raped her after he become furious about a botched scalp reduction procedure performed by a doctor she had recommended to him.
+(1) Ivana Trump, the first wife of Donald Trump, said that he raped her after he become furious about a botched scalp reduction procedure performed by a doctor she had recommended.
+According to Henry Hurt III, Ivana told "some of her closest confidantes" that she had been raped.

-(2) Jill Harth says that she was kissed, pawed and groped by Trump on multiple occasions (her account appears in considerable detail, below on this page).
+(2) Jill Harth says that she was kissed, pawed and groped by Trump on multiple occasions (her account appears in considerable detail, later on this page).
 According to Harth, after she fought off Trump in his daughter Ivanka's bedroom, that same night Trump assaulted a "calendar girl," who also had to fight off Trump's advances.
 Harth also accused Trump of stalking her, despite the fact that she was engaged and he knew her fiancée.
+She said that Trump constantly name-dropped when he wasn't groping her.
+Harth sued Trump for attempted rape in 1997, but a settlement was reached out of court.

 (3) Temple Taggart McDowell, a former Miss Utah, claims that Trump kissed her on the mouth more than once, which she considered to be very inappropriate and "gross."
 She says Trump also kissed other contestants on the mouth.
-She also said that Trump's advances made her so uncomfortable that she was instructed not to be alone in a room with Trump, but to have a chaperone accompany her if that were a possibility.
+She also said that Trump's advances made her so uncomfortable that she was instructed not to be alone in a room with Trump, but to have a chaperone accompany her.

 (4) Jessica Leeds says that Trump grabbed her breasts and tried to put his hand up her skirt in a first-class cabin.
 “He was like an octopus,” Leeds told the Times.
 “His hands were everywhere.
 It was an assault.”
+Leeds also told Megyn Kelly that Trump called her a "cunt" three years later at a fundraising gala.
 Trump replied to Leeds' accusation with the dehumanizing comment: "that would not be my first choice."
 (Which recalls his comment about "that face" disqualifying Carly Fiorina from being president.)

 (5) Rachel Crooks, a receptionist at Bayrock Group in Trump Tower, says that she encountered Mr. Trump outside an elevator in the building where Trump “kissed me directly on the mouth.”